echokk11/AMD-3900x_MSI-MEG-UNIFY-X570_5700xt_hackintosh_opencore/README.md

-> I use PCI-E Wireless Card, so I should disabled the internel WIFI Intel AX200
+> I use PCI-E Wireless Card, so I disabled the internel WIFI Intel AX200
 >
-> Find `USBPorts.kext`, open Contents/Info.plist, and remove which key is  `PRT4 ` and the node dict
+> Find `USBPorts.kext`, open Contents/Info.plist, and remove which key is  `PRT4` and its node `dict`
 >
-> make sure it becomes Unknown
+> then it becomes Unknown

 ![](./img/Xnip2021-05-13_10-42-29.jpg)

 **Attention**: Don't forget regenerate your Seria Number.
 Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)